 Robert "Bobby" G. Miller has a cow-calf operation and manages rental properties and real estate.
-He serves as manager on the boards of H. R. Miller, LLC, RGM Foothills Properties, LLC, and Jebeha, LLC (commercial and residential rentals and real estate).
-Mr. Miller is the Association's Financial Expert appointed by the board.
+He serves as manager on the boards of H. R. Miller, LLC, RGM Foothills Properties, LLC, Jebeha, LLC, and EliEm Legacy, LLC (commercial and residential rentals and real estate).